Why AI can never become self-conscious without a Body and Others (and why Big Data will never be Big enough)

 Onze geest, ons zelfbewustzijn, is daarom niet iets puur individueels, maar een door en door sociale functie.
 Je zou kunnen zeggen: het is een soort Facebook in de dop – een virtuele gemeenschap in ons hoofd waarmee we samen beleven wie we zijn en wat we doen.

 (Ik ben me ervan bewust dat ik in bovenstaande paragrafen erg beknopt ben.
-Wie hierover meer wil lezen, verwijs ik graag door: deze videolezing, het boek Ik, mezelf en wij, deze brief aan David Eagleman over het onderscheid bewustzijn/zelfbewustzijn, dit essay over de ‘cinema’ van ons zelfbewustzijn, of, academischer, mijn doctoraat Getekend door het lichaam.)
+Wie hierover meer wil lezen, verwijs ik graag door naar: deze videolezing, het boek Ik, mezelf en wij, deze brief aan David Eagleman over het onderscheid bewustzijn/zelfbewustzijn, dit essay over de ‘cinema’ van ons zelfbewustzijn, of, academischer, naar mijn doctoraat Getekend door het lichaam.)

 Wat betekent dit voor AI?

 Wanneer we dit alles toepassen op AI, wordt duidelijk dat er nog een lange weg af te leggen is.
-Het is onomstotelijk zo dat robotica de laatste jaren een enorme vlucht neemt.
-Dat komt omdat robots vandaag gekoppeld worden aan grote Deep learning AI-modellen.
+Het is zeker zo dat robotica de laatste jaren een enorme vlucht aan het nemen is.
+Dat komt omdat robots vandaag gekoppeld worden aan Deep learning AI-modellen.
 Waar klassieke robots enkel handelden volgens expliciete commando’s, leren de nieuwste robots om te reageren op basis van dezelfde statistische methoden waarop taalmodellen zoals ChatGPT draaien.
 Het lichaam wordt zo de verankering van een leerproces.

-Voorbeelden daarvan zien we in projecten zoals RoboCup, het internationale kampioenschap robotvoetbal, en in de recente World Humanoid Robot Games in China, waar robots niet alleen voetbalden maar ook atletiek en andere sporten probeerden.
+Voorbeelden daarvan zien we in projecten zoals RoboCup (een internationaal kampioenschap robotvoetbal), en in de recente World Humanoid Robot Games in China, waar robots niet alleen voetbalden maar ook atletiek en andere sporten uitproberen.
 Zulke experimenten laten zien hoe snel robotica evolueert wanneer ze gevoed wordt door de flexibiliteit van moderne AI.

 Toch ontbreekt er in deze ontwikkelingen nog steeds iets cruciaals: het sociale aspect.
-Zolang robots enkel functioneren als geïsoleerde lichamen die de buitenwereld registreren, missen ze de verknooptheid die voor mensen zo vanzelfsprekend is.
+Zolang robots enkel functioneren als geïsoleerde lichamen, missen ze de sociale verknooptheid die voor mensen zo vanzelfsprekend is.
 Pas wanneer robots ook onderling – en met ons – op een intrinsiek sociale manier verbonden zouden zijn, kan er misschien iets ontstaan dat in de buurt komt van wat wij zelfbewustzijn noemen.

 Een gemist debat en een eenzijdige koers